 I was raised in Southern Germany (Black Forest), where I received a degree in Business Management.
 Steps of my professional career in Germany included positions as an Executive Assistant and Marketing Coordinator before I came to the US in August 2009.
 I joined the Dallas Goethe Center in January 2018.
 I also support the German Community by working as an Assistant to the Honorary Consul of Germany in Dallas.
 At DGC my focus is the coordination of programs, managing the communication, and I am your day-to-day contact.

-You can reach her via email at email@example.com.
+You can reach me via email at [email protected].

 Dr. Jacob-Ivan Eidt

 I am an Associate Professor of German and director of the German program at the University of Dallas.
 I have degrees from the Catholic University of Eichstätt in Bavaria and the University of Texas at Austin.
 I have published articles on Goethe, Rilke, Wagner, Nietzsche, and German Film.
 I have been with the DGC for over ten years.

 I first began to learn German as a sophomore in college, and I was hooked from that point on.
 Over the years I dove deeper into the language and culture including travel to Germany, participating in collegiate German drama productions, and as an exchange student at the Ruhr Universität in Bochum.